 Wind & Kite Surfing

 Get Some Air.
-There are very few spots in the world where wind, water and land merge to provide a flawless environment for both wind and kite surfing.
-The Squamish Spit is one of them.
-Visit the Spit on a clear summer day and you’ll find a rainbow of windsurfers, kiteboarders and spectators.
-Located at the mouth of the Squamish River as it enters Howe Sound, the Spit is a long, narrow piece of land and the first point of land struck by the wind, making it a must-visit for high-performance windsports.
-Recent upgrades have made this once-secret Squamish sweetspot even more accessible with its expanded parking and launch area.
+There are very few spots in the world where wind, water, and land merge to provide a flawless environment for both wind and kite surfing.
+Howe Sound is one of them.
+Typically on a clear summer day, you’ll find a rainbow of windsurfers and kiteboarders out on the water.

 Know Before You Go:

 As you would before venturing out for any outdoor play, check the forecast before you head out.
-On a perfect day at the Spit, Squamish will be warmer than Vancouver and cooler than Whistler.
+On a perfect day, Squamish will be warmer than Vancouver and cooler than Whistler.
 Dress warmly.
 Wet or dry suits are essential.